destaMo/Scrum-Notes/content/designer/skills/design_01.md

 - when would you change tracking in a font?
 - leading in headers vs paragraphs
 - what should you consider when designing a multilingual app?
+- what are superfamilies and when to use them?

 ---